 Osguthorpe demonstrated these ideas with a video about an experience President Hinckley had as a young missionary in England.
-Elder Hinckley’s mission president asked him to meet with a publisher who intended to publish a book with false information about the LDS church.
+Elder Hinckley’s mission president asked him to meet with a publisher who intended to publish a book with false information about The Church of Jesus Christ of Latter-day Saints.
 Hinckley was to explain the inappropriate content and convince the publisher to put a disclaimer on the publication.
 At first the publisher was belligerent, but he eventually softened because of Hinckley’s sincere and persistent attitude and decided to publish the book as fiction.
 “It was a tremendous lesson to me,” Hinckley recounted in the video.
 “That experience left a mark upon my life.”

 The mission president gave Elder Hinckley an opportunity to exercise his agency to choose good, demonstrating the purposes of good teaching, Osguthorpe explained.
 The experience was challenging and demanded that Hinckley study the book and then confront a prominent individual, but the mission president demonstrated love and trust in him, thus teaching him that he could do hard things.